rqtl/mmconvert/README.md

 ### Installation

-Install the qtl2convert package from [GitHub](https://github.com/rqtl/mmconvert) using the [remotes package](https://remotes.r-lib.org):
+Install the mmconvert package from [GitHub](https://github.com/rqtl/mmconvert) using the [remotes package](https://remotes.r-lib.org):